niteshseram/brackets/Extension-Registry-Help.md

 ## Removing an extension from the Registry ##

-Visit the [Brackets Extension Registry](https://brackets-registry.aboutweb.com/) and sign in as the same GitHub user who originally uploaded the extension.
+Visit the [Brackets Extension Registry](https://registry.brackets.io/) and sign in as the same GitHub user who originally uploaded the extension.
 Find the extension in the listing and click the Delete button.

 ## I need some other help! ##

 If you have questions that are not answered here, feel free to ask on the [email list](https://groups.google.com/forum/#!forum/brackets-dev).
-If you have a security or other private issue, feel free to email brackets-registry (at aboutweb.com – the company that is hosting the Brackets Registry).